Particular/docs.particular.net/persistence/mongodb/index.md

 |Feature                    |   |
 |:---                       |---
-|Supported Storage Types    |Sagas, Outbox, Subscriptions
+|Supported storage types    |Sagas, Outbox, Subscriptions
 |Transactions               |Enabled and required by default
-|Saga Concurrency Control   |Pessimistic concurrency only
+|Concurrency control        |Pessimistic concurrency only
-|Scripted Deployment        |Not supported
+|Scripted deployment        |Not supported
 |Installers                 |None.
 Documents are created in database at runtime as needed.